 5. 10 Experiences Tour

-10 Experiences is the concept of Chef Alejandro Torres and his wife Lorena.
-They open their lovely home to guests who would like to tour Mexico’s ten regions through food and drinks.
+10 Experiences is the concept of Chef Alejandro Torres and his wife, Lorena.
+They open their lovely home to guests who want to tour Mexico’s ten regions through food and drinks.

-Some of the dishes that have been curated to represent Mexican regions include Mezcal with Chilcuaguate Root for Cozumel and Guava Sweet Roll for Mexico State.
+Some dishes curated to represent Mexican regions include Mezcal with Chilcuaguate Root for Cozumel and Guava Sweet Roll for Mexico State.

 6. Atlantis Submarine Expedition